VigneshVSV/hololinked/README.md

 - unit tests coverage
 - separation of HTTP protocol specification like URL path and HTTP verbs from the API of properties, actions and events and move their customization completely to the HTTP server
+- serve multiple things with the same server (unfortunately due to a small oversight it is currently somewhat difficult for end user to serve multiple things with the same server, although its possible.
+This will be fixed.)
 - improving accuracy of Thing Descriptions
 - cookie credentials for authentication - as a workaround until credentials are supported, use `allowed_clients` argument on HTTP server which restricts access based on remote IP supplied with the HTTP headers.
 This wont still help you in public networks or modified/non-standard HTTP clients.